ibm-cloud-docs/security-services/responsibilities.md

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-The core security services deployable architecture does not identify specific responsibilities in this area.
+The {{site.data.keyword.name-da}} deployable architecture does not identify specific responsibilities in this area.
 For more information about the general change management responsibilities when you use deployable architectures, see [Incident and operations management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#incident-and-ops-da).

 ## Change management